TUW-GEO/pytesmo/DEVELOPERS_GUIDE.md

     warning: src/pytesmo/metrics/_fast.pyx:11:6: Unused entry 'dtype_signed'

-Ignore the warnings about 'dtype_signed'.
-If there are other warnings, you should probably investigate them.
+Ignore the warnings about unused entries, e.g. 'dtype_signed', 'itemsize', 'kind', 'memslice', 'ndarray', and maybe some more.
+If there are other warnings than unused entry, or if one of the unused entries looks like a variable name you used, you should probably investigate them.